Rivers47/Minimalism-blog/src/blog/sway-wallpaper-systemd.md

 permalink: "blog/{{ title | slugify }}.html"
 ---

-This post is inspired on (this blog post)[https://sylvaindurand.org/dynamic-wallpapers-with-sway/] with a few modifications.
+This post is inspired by [this blog post](https://sylvaindurand.org/dynamic-wallpapers-with-sway/) with a few modifications.

 This is my script.